AG6GR/PANDAv2/README.md

 PANDA is built around the Electric Imp platform.
 All processing is done by the imp001 module held in an April breakout board.
 A ribbon cable connects the pins of the April breakout board to a header on the protoboard where the other components are soldered.

-The enclosure for PANDA is a repurposed cardboard box, with the dividers for the electronics and medicine created from thinner recycled cardstock.
+The enclosure for PANDA is a repurposed cardboard box, with the dividers for the electronics and medicine created from thinner recycled card stock.
 The PANDA logos were printed out using a standard color printer and glued onto the enclosure.
 Overall, the mechanical design was aimed at reducing cost and reusing available materials whenever possible.

+Major changes in PANDAv2:
+* Added shift register for improved scalability
+* Added third medicine slot (and corresponding LED)
+* Transistor driver for buzzer

-## Analog Electronics
+## Electronics
 <img src=/doc/LEDSchematic.png>

 <img src=/doc/BoardTop.jpg width="400"><img src=/doc/BoardBottom.jpg width="400">